WisdomEnigma/Roombot/roombot/img2vec/README.md

 # native-dependenices

-        Img2vec is only compactible with linux distos because linux features are linked.
+        Img2vec is only compactible with linux distos because ndarray-linalg native (openblas) linux features are linked.
 Soon this module avaible for other operating systems as well.

         OS              Supported               Upcoming
         Linux               Yes                 Optimized